svalinn/DAGMC/doc/usersguide/uw2.rst

 written.
 This can be done to test your file to make sure all the expected materials are present in the file.

-MCNP5-specific steps
+MCNP-specific steps
 ~~~~~~~~~~~~~~~~~~~~

-..  include:: codes/dag-mcnp5_specific.txt
+..  include:: codes/dag-mcnp_specific.txt

 FluDAG-specific steps
 ~~~~~~~~~~~~~~~~~~~~~

-To run a FluDAG-based UWUW problem, like the above MCNP5 example, the user must make a minmal Fluka input deck defining runtime parameters and source definition, remembering to set the ``GEOBEGIN`` to ``FLUGG``.
+To run a FluDAG-based UWUW problem, like the above MCNP example, the user must make a minmal Fluka input deck defining runtime parameters and source definition, remembering to set the ``GEOBEGIN`` to ``FLUGG``.
 Once this is done, run the ``mainfludag`` executable to produce the ``mat.inp`` file which contains